Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Preliminaries

-Unlike $\calX$, there is no simple formula for exactly expressing the eigenvalues of the time-limited Toeplitz operator $\calX_{\setA}$.
+Recall that the spectrum of a linear operator $\calX$ is the set of complex numbers $\lambda$ such that $\calX - \lambda \calI$ (where $\calI$ denotes the identity operator) is not invertible.
+Here the time-limited Toeplitz operator $\calX_{\setA}$ is compact and thus has a discrete spectrum containing what refer to as its eigenvalues.
+There is no simple formula for exactly expressing the eigenvalues of $\calX_{\setA}$.
 Instead, we are interested in questions such as: How does the spectrum of the time-limited Toeplitz operator $\calX_{\setA}$ relate to the spectrum of the original (non-time-limited) Toeplitz operator $\calX$?
 In what sense do the eigenvalues converge as the domain $\setA$ of time-limiting approaches the entire group $\setG$?
-We discuss answers to these questions in Sections~\ref{sec:TF operator on group} and~\ref{sec:General Toeplitz Operators}.
+We discuss answers to these questions in \Cref{sec:General Toeplitz Operators} and \Cref{sec:TF operator on group}.